gambitproject/gambit/doc/gui.nfg.rst

 The payoffs in each cell are colour-coded by player.
 In the standard two-player arrangement, Gambit displays the row player's payoff first and the column player's payoff second.

+Whenever a profile has been computed and selected, hovering the mouse pointer over any strategy's row or column label also shows that strategy's probability under the current profile, the payoff its player would get by playing that strategy alone against the others' current play, and that player's overall payoff under the current profile.
+Comparing this payoff-if-played figure across a player's strategies is how to check whether the current profile is actually a best response for that player.

 Row and column hierarchies